OVERVIEW

 The company has adequate internal control systems, based on policies and guidelines, which ensure timely and accurate execution of responsibilities.
 Internal Control Systems evaluate operations, financial reporting, strategic investments and regulatory compliances to protect interests of the investors.
 The effectiveness and reliability of Internal Control Systems is reviewed periodically by the Audit Committee and the Board of Directors which gives its recommendations regarding improvements over existing control systems.

-For management purposes, the Company is organised into business units based on the nature of the products and services and their differing risks and returns.
-The organisation structure and internal reporting system has two reportable segments, as follows:
+For management purposes, the Company is organized into business units based on the nature of the products and services and their differing risks and returns.
+The organization structure and internal reporting system has one reportable segment, as follows:

 HUMAN RESOURCES